Sank's Glossary of Linguistics

 Imagine a simple motion event: a golf ball is rolling across a golf field.
 Human languages possess the means to parse this scene into a number of distinct encodable parts.
 For instance, language after language offers the means to refer to the ball separately from the background (the field), to follow its trajectory or path (across the field), to comment on its manner of moving (rolling or bouncing), to note whether the movement was caused by an agent (a golf player) or not, and so on.
 These and similar features are consistently singled out in the cross-linguistic packaging of motion events.

-In what we will call Manner languages (e.g. English, German, Russian, Swedish, Chinese), manner of motion is typically encoded in the verb, while path information appears in nonverbal elements such as prepositional phrases.
-In other Path languages (e.g. Modern Greek, Spanish, Japanese, Turkish, Hindi), the verb usually encodes the direction of motion, while the manner information is encoded in gerunds or prepositional phrases, or omitted altogether.
+In what we will call Manner languages (e.g. English, German, Russian, Swedish, Chinese), manner of motion is typically encoded in the verb, while path information appears in nonverbal elements such as prepositional phrases, as in (1).
+In other Path languages (e.g. Modern Greek, Spanish, Japanese, Turkish, Hindi), the verb usually encodes the direction of motion, while the manner information is encoded in gerunds or prepositional phrases, or omitted altogether, as in (2).

 The ball rolled across the field.